Resources

 Frequently Asked Questions

 Yes.
-Cap and Trade funded programs like TECH Clean California and BUILD (identified by Senate Bill 177: Low-emissions buildings and sources of heat energy) can layer with Energy-Smart Homes.
+Energy-Smart Homes can layer with any program that does not use the same public utility incentive funds.
+Programs funded through California’s Cap and Trade fund, such as TECH Clean California and BUILD (identified by Senate Bill 177: Low-emissions buildings and sources of heat energy), can be layered with Energy-Smart Homes incentives.

-Projects cannot receive incentives for the same fuel-substitution measures or any of the Regional Area Network (RENs) provider programs (including BayREN) and Energy-Smart Homes; this is double dipping.
+Projects cannot receive incentives for the same fuel-substitution measures from CPUC funded programs, including any of the Regional Area Network (REN) programs.
+This would be considered “double dipping” and is not permitted based on the funding source.

-No, both market-rate and affordable properties are eligible for Energy-Smart Homes enrollment and no documentation around resident income is needed to participate.
+No, both market-rate and affordable properties are eligible for Energy-Smart Homes incentives, no income verification or documentation is needed to participate.

-ADU’s do not have to be detached.
-However, they must be permitted as a new construction ADU with separate mechanical and plumbing.
+No. ADUs do not have to be detached to qualify.
+However, they must be permitted as an ADU and have separate mechanical and plumbing systems from the main dwelling.

 Sign Up for Program News